TotalVDO123/ott_webapp/platforms/access-bridge/README.md

 - PLANS_CLIENT=https://daily-sims.jwplayer.com

 Make sure to replace the placeholder values (e.g., customer_v1_secret) with the actual values from your JW Dashboard.
-You can also copy and paste the contents of `.env.example` into `.env.local` and just ajust the API_SECRET.
+You can also copy and paste the contents of `.env.example` into `.env.local` and just adjust the API_SECRET.

 ## Getting started